alexfernandez/loadtest/README.md

 #### `timeout`

 Timeout for each generated request in milliseconds.
-Default value provided by Node.js client is 3000.
-Setting this to 0 disables timeout.
+Setting this to 0 disables timeout (default).

 #### `cookies`